 This module will introduce practical fundamentals of qualitative and quantitative analysis.
 We will consider practical aspects of sampling and calibration techniques.
 The laboratory sessions will include quantitative analyses using volumetry, gravimetry, UV/Visible spectroscopy, and state-of-the art inductively coupled plasma spectroscopy (ICP) techniques (OES and MS).

-This module introduces students from a range of different backgrounds to advanced analytical techniques.
-To ensure students appreciate the links between need for measurement, instrumentation design, data quality and data analysis.
+This module introduces students from a range of different backgrounds to advanced analytical techniques, and aims to ensure students appreciate the links between need for measurement, instrumentation design, data quality and data analysis.

 Electrochemistry and Sensors

 This module provides a grounding in the fundamentals of electrochemistry, electroanalytical techniques and sensor technology.
 The module encompasses potentiometric methods, voltammetric/amperometric techniques, microfluidic/flow devices.
 Electrochemistry aspects draw on Warwick’s major strengths in this area and include developments in ion-selective electrodes, electrode kinetics and mass transport and key techniques, such as linear sweep and cyclic voltammetry, hydrodynamic electrodes, stripping voltammetry, ultramicroelectrodes and array devices.
 Lectures and problems classes are supplemented by laboratory sessions which provide students with practical hands-on experience.

 This module introduces students to the many facets of modern mass spectrometry.
 Emphasis is placed both on the interpretation of spectra and also on instrumental methods, covering modern methods of ionisation (including ESI and MALDI) and mass analysis (including orthogonal TOF and FT-ICR) and the use of linked methods such as GC/MS, HPLC/MS and tandem mass spectrometry.
 Practical sessions include practice at interpretation and experiments using various mass spectrometric techniques.